OverGravy/FastlaneFury/README.md

 - I'm still not able to load different font from the default one.
 - Sometime due to a thread problem closing the game crash it;
 - Still need a litte bit of work on the car movement.
+- Need a full code review to make it more readable and more efficient.

 # Tips